Senate GOP marches ahead on Barrett over Democrats’ blockade

 WASHINGTON (AP) — The Senate is poised for a rare weekend session as Republicans race to put Amy Coney Barrett on the Supreme Court and cement a conservative majority before Election Day despite Democratic efforts to stall President Donald Trump’s nominee.

-Democrats used time-consuming procedural hurdles Friday, including forcing an unusual private Senate session, but the party has no realistic chance of stopping Barrett’s advance in the Republican-controlled chamber.
-Barrett, a federal appeals court judge, is expected to be confirmed on Monday and quickly join the court.
+Democrats mounted time-consuming procedural hurdles Friday, but the party has no realistic chance of stopping Barrett’s advance in the Republican-controlled chamber.
+Barrett, a federal appeals court judge, is expected to be confirmed Monday and quickly join the court.

 Barrett, 48, presented herself in public testimony before the Senate Judiciary Committee as a neutral arbiter of cases on abortion, the Affordable Care Act and presidential power — issues soon confronting the court.
 At one point she suggested, “It’s not the law of Amy.”